 λ = λB= 2<neff >Λ

 where <neff > is the average refractive index along the z-axis.
 Under this simplified analysis, it is observed that only one wavelength can exist for a given pitch, Λ. A detailed analytical treatment beyond the simplified description here is available in References 7 and 8 and references therein.
 Thorlabs offers two DFB laser diodes operating at 1310 nm and 1550 nm.
-For other DFB laser diode needs please contact technical support.
+For other DFB laser diode needs please contact Tech Support.

 Vertical-Cavity Surface Emitting Laser Diodes